pallaveekumari/zoomcar/README.md

 # ZoomCar Clone Project

-Hello Everyone !🌏 I am Masaiian from Web17 batch and I am presenting my individual project- clone of ZoomCar, built during construct week of Unit-3.
+Hello Everyone !🌏 I am Pallavee Kumari from Web17 batch and I am presenting my individual project- clone of ZoomCar, built during construct week of Unit-3.

 ## Details : 🔭

 Zoomcar, is the Largest car sharing platform, headquartered in Bangalore, India.
-The company was founded in 2013 by David Back and Greg Moran .[2]
-It currently operates in 34+ cities.[3]
+The company was founded in 2013 by David Back and Greg Moran .It currently operates in 34+ cities.

 🚀 The link for the same is here : https://www.zoomcar.com/in/bangalore.